Last update: January 21st 2021

 Some people do not have any symptoms but still test positive.
 These people are called asymptomatic carriers.
 What are the risks of these people infecting others on Bonaire?

-People who have no symptoms and test positive, may develop symptoms during a couple of days after they have had the test.
-That is the reason why they are placed in isolation for three days, just in case.
-If they develop symptoms after this period they must remain in isolation for longer.
-If they do not develop any symptoms during their three-day isolation or after that, the risk that they are in fact infected is very small.
+People who have no symptoms and yet test positive may develop symptoms during a couple of days after they have had the test.
+This is the reason they are placed in isolation for five days as a precaution.
+If they develop symptoms after five days they must remain in isolation for a longer period of time.
+If they do not develop any symptoms during their five-day-isolation period they may end it as -by then- the risk that they could be contagious is very small.

 What do we know about being contagious during the incubation period?